marksherriff/cs3240-f22-website/syllabus.md

 ### Assessment Notes
 {: .no_toc }

-* Your one lowest GP is converted to 5 XP at the end of the semester (this constitutes one free skip).
+* Your one lowest GP is converted to 5 XP at the end of the semester.
+This should primarily be used in case you are ill or must miss class for some other reason.
+Multiple missed GPs cannot be made up.
 * Each of the five team roles has a different document to submit that demonstrates an aspect of the position.
 * Your evaluation score is based upon several intermediate evals from teammates throughout the semester, a final evaluation from teammates, and the opinion of the staff.
 * There are 3 total quizzes, which will be taken in-person during lecture.
 Students can earn back up to 100 XP from missed quiz questions on the final exam.